UAE Golden Visa: The ultimate expat's guide to getting 10-year residency

 Several types of people are eligible for the Golden Visa.
 While some eligibilities may differ in each emirate, here are the broad categories of people who can apply for this visa:

-Recently, Dubai began offering Golden Visas to exceptional gamers and content creators.
+Recently, Dubai began offering Golden Visas to exceptional gamers, content creators and outstanding students.
 Meanwhile, Ras Al Khaimah also announced that it would be offering the coveted permit to outstanding teachers.
 Abu Dhabi, in 2024, announced that it would be offering the visa to superyacht owners as well.

 If you're a professional looking to apply for a Golden Visa, then click here for all the details on eligibility and how you can apply.